Cy5k0/soley_podologa/README.md

 # Soley Pérez Hernández - Podología Profesional

-This repository contains the source code for the professional podiatry website of Soley Pérez Hernández.
+This repository contains the source code for the professional odiatry website of Soley Pérez Hernández